A Book A Week Programme Over 3s

 Jack Frost teaches us about hibernation and how enchanting winter can be.

-This story is read alongside learning about hibernating animals, ice, melting and the characteristics of winter.
+This story is read alongside learning about STEAM - ice, melting, the characteristics of winter and floating an sinking (categories).

 January